Robert G. Cole: Death & Medal of Honor

+Awards

 Medal of Honor citation

 For gallantry and intrepidity at the risk of his own life, above and beyond the call of duty on 11 June 1944, in France.
 Lt.
 Col. Cole was personally leading his battalion in forcing the last 4 bridges on the road to Carentan when his entire unit was suddenly pinned to the ground by intense and withering enemy rifle, machinegun, mortar, and artillery fire placed upon them from well-prepared and heavily fortified positions within 150 yard of the foremost elements.
 After the devastating and unceasing enemy fire had for over 1 hour prevented any move and inflicted numerous casualties, Lt.
 Col. Cole, observing this almost hopeless situation, courageously issued orders to assault the enemy positions with fixed bayonets.
 With utter disregard for his own safety and completely ignoring the enemy fire, he rose to his feet in front of his battalion and with drawn pistol shouted to his men to follow him in the assault.
 Catching up a fallen man's rifle and bayonet, he charged on and led the remnants of his battalion across the bullet-swept open ground and into the enemy position.
 His heroic and valiant action in so inspiring his men resulted in the complete establishment of our bridgehead across the Douve River.
 The cool fearlessness, personal bravery, and outstanding leadership displayed by Lieutenant Colonel Cole reflect great credit upon himself and are worthy of the highest praise in the military service.

 Legacy

-Robert G. Cole High School at Fort Sam Houston is named after Robert G. Cole as well as a housing area, Cole Park, in Fort Campbell, Kentucky.
+Robert G. Cole High School at Fort Sam Houston is named after Robert G. Cole, as is a housing area, Cole Park, in Fort Campbell, Kentucky.

 LTC Cole is one of the true-to-life characters in the 2005 Gearbox Software games Brothers in Arms: Road to Hill 30, Brothers in Arms: Earned in Blood and the 2008 game Brothers in Arms: Hell's Highway.

 On September 18, 2009, a monument was unveiled in Best in the Netherlands, near the place of his death.
 At the ceremony, Cole's son was present as well as members and veterans of the 101st Airborne Division.